ObiamakaMaria/HEALTHY_PROJECT/README.md

 ## Usage

-- Exploring Health Articles
+- Exploring Health Articles:
-Navigate through  recommended Health Articles on Disease, Fitness, Maternal Health and Mental Health:
-Click on the navigation links or use the search bar to find articles related to your interests.
+  Navigate through  recommended Health Articles on Disease conditions , Fitness, Maternal Health and Mental Health Click on the navigation links or use the search bar to find articles related to your interests.

-Watch Health Education Videos:
+- Watch Health Education Videos:
-- Discover valuable health insights through YouTube videos.
+Discover valuable health insights through YouTube videos.
 Explore different categories and access highly ranked videos to enhance your health knowledge.